 Problem-solving is a crucial skill for so many jobs, so why aren’t we taught how to do it properly?
-This conversation dives deep into research-backed process and techniques that help businesspeople and their teams navigate and solve problem better and faster.
+This conversation dives deep into research-backed process and techniques that help businesspeople and their teams navigate and solve problems better and faster.

 Arnaud Chevallier is a co-author of Solvable: A Simple Solution to Complex Problems.
 He is also a Professor of Strategy and decision making at IMD where he prepares executives for the strategic challenges that organizations face in today’s dynamic global marketplace by helping them make better decisions in volatile and uncertain conditions.
 Arnaud has consulted with multiple organizations across industries, including the United Nations, SAP, STADA, and Shell.